 HB 2111 from the 2022 legislative session, ensures single moms have support from the beginning of their pregnancy through a child’s early years through the expansion of the Healthy Families Arizona Program.

 HB2648 would expand access to childcare by allowing individuals to enter the system for DES childcare subsidies while pursuing a full-time education, rather than requiring them to first obtain a job.
 We hope to eliminate a major barrier for parents striving for financial independence and sustainable employment.
-Contact Representative Bliss to tell her why this bill deserves a hearing with this template email.

-SUGGESTED TALKING POINTS TO INCLUDE:
+SUGGESTED TALKING POINTS :

 SB1197 Salary History Ban prohibits employers from refusing to interview, hire, promote, or employ an applicant based on their decision not to disclose wage history.
 This bill is a critical step toward ensuring fair hiring practices and closing persistent wage gaps that disproportionately impact women and people of color.
-Contact Senator Bolick to tell her why this bill deserves a hearing with this template email.

-SUGGESTED TALKING POINTS TO INCLUDE:
+SUGGESTED TALKING POINTS :

 If you have a Request to Speak (RTS) account, please complete the following steps.